Agrobacterium: Uses in biotechnology

 The ability of Agrobacterium to transfer genes to plants and fungi is used in biotechnology, in particular, genetic engineering for plant improvement.
 Genomes of plants and fungi can be engineered by use of Agrobacterium for the delivery of sequences hosted in T-DNA binary vectors.
 A modified Ti or Ri plasmid can be used.
 The plasmid is 'disarmed' by deletion of the tumor inducing genes; the only essential parts of the T-DNA are its two small (25 base pair) border repeats, at least one of which is needed for plant transformation.
 The genes to be introduced into the plant are cloned into a plant binary vector that contains the T-DNA region of the disarmed plasmid, together with a selectable marker (such as antibiotic resistance) to enable selection for plants that have been successfully transformed.
 Plants are grown on media containing antibiotic following transformation, and those that do not have the T-DNA integrated into their genome will die.
 An alternative method is agroinfiltration.

 Transformation with Agrobacterium can be achieved in multiple ways.
 Protoplasts or alternatively leaf-discs can be incubated with the Agrobacterium and whole plants regenerated using plant tissue culture.
 In agroinfiltration the Agrobacterium may be injected directly into the leaf tissue of a plant.
 This method transforms only cells in immediate contact with the bacteria, and results in transient expression of plasmid DNA.

 Agroinfiltration is commonly used to transform tobacco (Nicotiana).
-A common transformation protocol for Arabidopsis is the floral dip method: inflorescence are dipped in a suspension of Agrobacterium, and the bacterium transforms the germline cells that make the female gametes.
-The seeds can then be screened for antibiotic resistance (or another marker of interest), and plants that have not integrated the plasmid DNA will die when exposed to the correct condition of antibiotic.
+A common transformation protocol for Arabidopsis is the floral dip method: An inflorescence is dipped in a suspension of Agrobacterium, and the bacterium transforms the germline cells that make the female gametes.
+The seeds can then be screened for antibiotic resistance (or another marker of interest).
+Plants that have not integrated the plasmid DNA will die when exposed to the antibiotic.

-Agrobacterium does not infect all plant species, but there are several other effective techniques for plant transformation including the gene gun.

 Agrobacterium is listed as being the vector of genetic material that was transferred to these USA GMOs: